chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 >
 > Some other types of orders like Stop-Loss, Stop-Limit, Trailing Stop, etc. are not implemented in this project yet.

-This is the heart of the stock trading system, responsible for matching buy and sell orders based on the rules of the stock market. first, let talk about orders, how can they be created, see more detail in the `orderCRUDService.js` file.
+This is the heart of the stock trading system, responsible for matching buy and sell orders based on the rules of the stock market.

+## 1. Order Creation

+First, let talk about orders, how can they be created, see more detail in the `orderCRUDService.js` file.

 ```javascript
 export const createOrderService = async (orderData) => {